Impact

 ROLE

-Sketch, Adobe Illustrator
+• Adobe Illustrator

 What is Cloud Elements?

 A company that provides an application programming interface (API) - based service with a catalog of over 150 pre-built connectors, or “Elements”.
-These allow customers to set up integrations between software platforms that otherwise would not be able to communicate.

-A common use case is a customer using Cloud Elements to connect Salesforce to Slack to notify employees about the closing of a recent deal.
+• A common use case is a customer using Cloud Elements to connect Salesforce to Slack to notify employees about the closing of a recent deal

 “API Integration – it's that pesky part of making a product that no company actually wants to do.
 Who can blame them?
 It's not so easy!”

-The Challenge
+The problem

-Currently, they have 9 different sources of documentation including guides, reference materials, and FAQ content.
-This is a major issue for users to onboard effectively and minimizes the likelihood that they'll return to the site.
-Upon the first arrival, most users are not clear on what they should do.
+• This was a major issue for users to onboard effectively and minimizes the likelihood that they'll return to the site

-Initial state of the Cloud Elements Documentation website
+Initial state of the Cloud Elements Documentation website.

 Research